psu13/mutable-hakyll/posts/quantum.md

 Mechanics](https://youtu.be/Ei8CFin00PY?t=37m58s) and is famously called the _superposition principle_.
-The fact that this works is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation).
-That such a basic fact should cause so much trouble in physics is, as we will see, what makes it interesting.
+The fact that this works is also a straightforward consequence of the form of the Schrödinger equation (it is what we call a first order, or _linear_ differential equation). [_Linear_ spaces and linear functions](https://en.wikipedia.org/wiki/Vector_space) play a large role in the eventual measurement puzzle, so keep that catalog of properties in your head for later.

+### Inner Products

 The second most important thing about Hilbert spaces is that they define an _inner product_ operation that allows us to define things like length and angle.
 We write this